vanruc/todoApp/README.md

 In the next section we will reuse our view component to create a different layout for desktop screens.
 ##### Create edit view for desktop
-Desktop provides a good end user experience, and there are some features which are only available on desktop but not available on other devices such as tablet, or mobile.
+Desktop provides a good end user experience, and there are some features which are only available on desktop but not on other devices such as tablet, or mobile.

 To demonstrate for desktop view, we will:
 1. Create view for desktop